api3dao/old-api3-docs/docs/ois/v1.0.0/README.md

 section in the Airnode document set.

-In the diagram below, an Airnode exposes its endpoints to the on-chain AirnodeRrp.sol contract.
+In the diagram below, an Airnode exposes its endpoints to the on-chain AirnodeRrpV0.sol contract.
 Airnode uses the OIS object to map its endpoints to an API operation.
 It should be noted that Airnode can have more than one endpoint that maps to the same API operation.

 > <img src="./assets/images/ois-overview-extended.png" width="650px"/>
 >